Hyprland is a dynamic tiling window compositor that is both highly customizable and provides plenty of eye candy.

-In fact, the official Hyprland video provides more detailed visuals:
+The official Hyprland video provides more detailed visuals:

 Now, I am not trying to discourage you, but these things take a lot of effort if you try to configure on your own.
-Or, you can use the dot files from someone else and get the same look as theirs.
+Alternatively, you can use the dot files from someone else and get the same look as theirs.

 I believe it's a good learning experience but something that should be done on a secondary system.
-At present, it is not officially supported in VMs but it still worked for most in my testing.

 Things to note before installing Hyprland